DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 The clumps of earth were left when Milivoj's boots hit the floor of the crypt.
 Father Lucian can inform the players that the petals are from the ramson plant, which grow in several patches in the church graveyard.

 The hair is Milivoj's.

 ## E1d.
 Interviewing Yeska
-If the players choose to interview Yeska, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] asks them not to press him too hard for information.
+If the players choose to interview Yeska, [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] asks them not to press him too hard for information.
 The boy is still emotionally fragile from the death of his parents three months ago, and Father Lucian doesn't wish to harm his mental well-being over a mere suspicion of danger.
 (Yeska doesn't know that the bones have been stolen; Father Petrovich has been careful to keep him away from the hole behind the altar.)

 If one of the players asks Yeska whether he has told anyone else about the bones, he truthfully denies doing so.
 However, if the players ask whether anyone might have overheard his conversation with Father Petrovich, Yeska shares that Milivoj was also in the church at that time.
 (Yeska, though alarmed by the direction of the conversation, can also be persuaded to share that Milivoj's tales of Strahd potentially attacking the church encouraged him to ask Father Petrovich about the church's protection in the first place.)

 # E2.
-Milivoj’s House
+Milivoj's House
-Milivoj’s house is located in the impoverished northwest quarter of Vallaki, a short walk from St. Andral’s Church.
+Milivoj's house is located in the impoverished northwest quarter of Vallaki, a short walk from St. Andral's Church.

 <div class="description">
 <p>The muddy road that leads into the town’s northwest quarter is rough and uneven, chilled by a persistent fog that seems to cling to the soaked earth beneath your feet.
 As you move further from the town’s center, the streets narrow and the houses grow grimier and more dilapidated, the smell of damp wood and mildew filling your nostrils.</p>
 <p>Your path leads you to a leaning, decrepit structure that seems to sag beneath its own weight.
 Its timbers are rotting, the windows cracked and filthy.
 At its front, a ramshackle wooden door stands slightly askew in its frame atop a small, mud-spattered porch.</p>
 </div>

-If the players knock on the door, it’s answered a few moments thereafter by Jarzinka, Milivoj’s mother.
+If the players knock on the door, it's answered a few moments thereafter by Jarzinka, Milivoj's mother.
 Read:

 <div class="description">
 <p>The door groans open, revealing a gaunt, glassy-eyed woman standing on the other side.
 Her hair is matted with grease and hangs in knots across her shoulders, and a painted beaded necklace hangs around her neck, its colors faded and chipped with age.</p>